-- Foreign nationals who have been stopped at the border entering the UK - Foreign nationals who have been arrested in the UK, because they do not have a valid visa. - Foreign nationals who have been in prison for a crime, and have finished the custodial part of their sentence. - Foreign nationals who have claimed asylum, and are waiting for a decision. - Foreign nationals who have been refused asylum, and are waiting to be removed.
+- Foreign nationals who have been stopped at the border from entering the UK. - Foreign nationals who have been arrested in the UK, because they do not have a valid visa. - Foreign nationals who have been in prison for a crime, and have finished the custodial part of their sentence. - Foreign nationals who have claimed asylum or who have applied for permission to remain in the UK, and are waiting for a decision. - Foreign nationals who have been refused asylum or permission to remain in the UK, and are waiting to be removed.